erikw/tmux-powerline/README.md

 This is a snapshot refreshed at most every 15 minutes.
 It uses only the free live matches endpoint and needs no paid plan.
-All instances for the same local user share one persistent cache at `${XDG_CACHE_HOME:-$HOME/.cache}/tmux-powerline/tennis`.
+All instances for the same local user share one cache at `${TMUX_POWERLINE_DIR_TEMPORARY}/tennis`, alongside the other segments.
 The fixed 900-second minimum between attempts includes failed requests, limiting the segment to 96 requests/day.
+When the temporary cache is missing (including after a reboot or cleanup), the segment waits a full 15 minutes before requesting a snapshot and shows `Tennis: waiting for request window`.
+Clearing the cache therefore cannot force an early update.
 Use a dedicated key: requests from other applications or computers also consume the key's 100/day allowance.
-Do not delete the cache to force an update, since it stores the request budget as well as the last score.

 Network requests run in the background.
-Before the first successful fetch the segment shows `Tennis: unavailable`; later failures retain the last snapshot with its age.
+If the first fetch fails the segment shows `Tennis: unavailable`; later failures retain the last snapshot with its age.
 No key means no output or network request.
 If a process is forcibly killed and leaves `refresh.lock` behind, stop the segment and remove that empty directory to resume;
 keep `last_attempt` so the budget remains intact.